CopperSpice API 1.9.2

 Random access iterators can be faster in cases where QtConcurrent is iterating over a large number of lightweight items, since they allow skipping to any point in the container.
 In addition, using random access iterators allows QtConcurrent to provide progress information through QFuture::progressValue() and QFutureWatcher::progressValueChanged().

-The non in-place modifying functions such as mapped() and filtered() makes a copy of the container when called.
-If you are using STL containers this copy operation might take some time, in this case we recommend specifying the begin and end iterators for the container instead.
+The non in-place modifying functions such as mapped() and filtered() make a copy of the container.
+This copy operation might be slow.
+It may be faster to specify the begin and end iterators for the container.